EnduringBeta/uav-blt/readme.md

 ## Device and Dependencies

 This software works with the Emotiv EPOC+ device on an [end-of-life'd SDK](https://github.com/Emotiv/community-sdk).
+Using the Emotiv device requires significant training using their software and a customized configuration tailored to you.

 ## User Interface